 Marshals data from a managed object to an unmanaged block of memory.

-- A managed object holding the data to be marshaled.
-This object must be an instance of a formatted class.
+A managed object that holds the data to be marshaled.
+This object must be a structure or an instance of a formatted class.

 - Type: System.IntPtr

 A pointer to an unmanaged block of memory, which must be allocated before this method is called.

 structure is a reference type that is not a formatted class.